 A. Yes!
 The Mini 90 is the camera in the Instax range with the widest selection of features and settings and if you haven’t already experimented with “BULB MODE” then you should do so now.

 The bulb mode enables the shutter to be kept open for longer (maximum of 10 seconds) so you can capture beautiful night scenes and indoors without using the flash which is not possible with the other Instax mini cameras.

 Another awesome feature of the Instax Mini 90 is “DOUBLE EXPOSURE MODE” which enables you to superimpose two different images into a single photo.
 You achieve this by releasing the shutter once for the first photo and again for the second photo, as shown in the examples below:

 Q6.
-Where can I find a nice case to protect and store my Instax Mini 90?
+Where can I find a great Instax Mini 90 accessories kit?

 Instax Mini 8 Tips and Tricks

 The Instax Mini 8 is, without doubt, the most popular camera of the entire Fujifilm range and, therefore, I have prepared a list of special tips for the Mini 8 below.
 If you really want to get the most out of your camera then I would recommend this great little book, which I personally purchased and use all the time, for some great ideas on how to use your Instax Mini 8.